-Tyler Graves is an active trumpet player and educator in the greater Cincinnati area.
-He recently taught at Ohio Northern University and in June of 2015, he had the opportunity to travel to Tanzania, where he spread music through performance and education.
-He prides himself on being a well-rounded player and has performed in Carnegie Hall, Lincoln Center/Juilliard, and at the 2012 Ravinia Festival.
+Before moving to San Francisco in August of 2016 , Tyler was performing and teaching in Cincinnati, Ohio.
+While there he taught at Ohio Northern University and in June of 2015, he had the opportunity to travel to Tanzania, where he spread music through performance and education.
+He has also performed in Carnegie Hall, Lincoln Center/Juilliard, and at the 2012 Ravinia Festival.

 Tyler is a native of Wickliffe, Ohio, and graduated from Miami University with his master’s degree in 2013.
 While at Miami, he studied with Professor James Olcott and held a graduate assistantship.
 He performed with the faculty brass quintet, as well as the Orchestra, Wind Ensemble, and Jazz Band, all which performed in Carnegie Hall in the fall of 2012.
 He was also a member of the trumpet ensemble, which performed at the 2013 ITG Conference.